 - Accepted in the NZ Courts as an Expert Private Investigator

-Experience 41 years Investigation experience.
+Experience 43 years Investigation experience.
 Former Police Officer, Glasgow, Scotland and has conducted investigations worldwide, including being permitted to spend a month as a private investigator working on a case, based out of a London Metropolitan Police office in 2008.
-Has investigated numerous fraud matters for clients in New Zealand.
-Has lectured to numerous government agencies on fraud and enforcement.
+Has investigated numerous complex fraud matters for clients and has lectured to government agencies on fraud and enforcement.

 Phone: 09 377 3655